arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ## Audience

 This module introduces the CHOP community to archiving research data in Arcus.
-It is useful to ANYONE at CHOP involved in creating, managing or analyzing reserach data.
+It is useful to ANYONE at CHOP involved in creating, managing or analyzing research data.

 Archiving and resusing research data is a core element of the Arcus program.
 Arcus is a suite of tools and services for CHOP’s research community that seamlessly links biological, clinical, research, and environmental data.
 The Arcus team is comprised of seasoned professionals at support the CHOP community in: